 During the early part of 2000 and 2001 the union supported wage studies to improve the lives of its members.
 When union members were called to active duty after 911, the union’s executive board went to the county government and requested that the county government supplement the pay of sheriff’s deputies that were called to active duty in the service of their country.
 The union’s Executive Board also requested that law enforcement members receive service time towards their retirement while they are away.
 County Executive James Harkins agreed and signed an order allowing the program to begin.
 The program is still in place to this day!

-Today the Harford County Deputy Sheriff’s Union has multiplied from a group of 18 to a force of approx. 300 members.
+Today the Harford County Deputy Sheriff’s Union 1989, Inc has multiplied from a group of 18 to a force of over 300 members.
 The union continues to work to improve living and working conditions of its members.
 It is a well developed organization which maintains the integrity of the Harford County Sheriff’s Office while providing its members with multifaceted benefits to enhance quality of one’s professional and personal endeavors.
 Read more about our current Union Officials here.